 Whether you have just heard the word ‘tincture’ for the first time today, or you’re an expert herbalist, I hope this information helps you feel more prepared for the stresses and demands of the holiday season and beyond!

 Rebecca Potter is a lifelong student of herbalism, a lover of herbs and natural healing.
 She feels passionately about sharing her knowledge and experience with herbs to empower all to achieve the greatest possible health potential.
-She received her Master Herbalist degree from The School of Natural Healing, and teaches herbal classes in her local area of Salt Lake City.
+She received her Master Herbalist degree from The School of Natural Healing, and teaches herbal classes in her local area.
+She is a co-author along with Julie Behling-Hovdal and Col. Edward Behling of The Essential Survival Guide to Medical Preparedness.
 In addition to her herbal classes, Rebecca enjoys doing personalized herbal consultations, is involved in an integrative health clinic, and performs a variety of key functions at Essential Survival, LLC.
 Follow her on Facebook at http://www.facebook.com/

 These statements have not been evaluated by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Anyone suffering from disease or injury should consult with a physician.